Gabrielle Moser (On Leave Jul 2025 - Jun 2026)

 Biography

-Moser is a regular contributor to Artforum, and her writing appears in venues including Journal of Visual Culture, Photography & Culture, Prefix Photo and Third Text.
-She has held fellowships at the Paul Mellon Centre for the Study of British Art, the Ryerson Image Centre, the University of British Columbia, and the British Library, and she was a Fulbright Visiting Scholar at Brown University in 2017.
-She is a founding member of EMILIA-AMALIA, a feminist working group based in Toronto since 2016, and Assistant Professor of Aesthetics and Art Education in the Faculty of Education at York University in Toronto, Canada.
+Moser has held fellowships at the Paul Mellon Centre for the Study of British Art in London, UK, the Image Centre at Toronto Metropolitan University, the University of British Columbia, and the British Library, and she was a Fulbright Visiting Scholar at Brown University in 2017.
+She is a founding member of EMILIA-AMALIA—a feminist working group that, since 2016, has organized regular public events that increase intergenerational knowledge transmission—and is currently Associate Professor of Aesthetics and Art Education in the Faculty of Education at York University in Toronto, Canada.

 Faculty & School/Dept